Latest posts by Ahmad Imran (see all)

-However, I am ready to share my own and personal (common user) Google Pixel camera review with you today.
+However, I am going to share with you my personal opinion of the Google Pixel camera quality in this article today.

 I have been using this phone for over a month now.
 I have taken hundreds of pictures with its camera and in this article, I am going to give you my verdict of its image quality and the overall camera performance.
 Note that the Pixel and the Pixel XL both share the same camera hence this review applies to both devices.

 How good are the results from the Pixel camera on a day to day basis for a common user?

 How well does the relatively simplistic but highly practical default camera app perform?